-In each section of this study we found an inter-model spread.
-This is in line with previous heat wave related model employing studies, e.g., Vautard et al. (2013), Gibson et al. (2017), Feron et al. (2019) and Silva et al. (2022).
-Vautard et al. (2013), who also used ERA-Interim driven EURO-CORDEX outputs, assume several potential sources of spread: the method to process boundary conditions in the model, the convection treatment, the different parameterizations and the way in which the interactions between land surfaces and the atmosphere are accounted for in the models.
+In each section of this study, we found an inter-model spread.
+This is in line with previous heat-wave-related modeling studies, e.g., Vautard et al. (2013), Gibson et al. (2017), Feron et al. (2019), and Silva et al. (2022).
+Vautard et al. (2013), who also used ERA-Interim-driven EURO-CORDEX outputs, assumed several potential sources of spread: the method used to process boundary conditions in the model, the convection treatment, the different parameter-izations, and the way in which the interactions between land surfaces and the atmosphere are accounted for in the models.

-In each of the heat wave related sections, no evidence is found that increased resolution leads to better results in reproducing the related metrics.
-In fact, the WRF@15 km always performed better than its 5 km counterpart.
-This is partly in line with the results of previous studies like Playcová and Kyselý (2019), who compared 25 km and 50 km resolution and Molina et al. (2020) (12.5 km vs. 50 km).
+In each of the heat-wave-related sections, no evidence was found that an increased resolution leads to better results in reproducing the related metrics.
+In fact, WRF@15 km always performed better than its 5 km counterpart.
+This is partly in line with the results of previous studies like Plavcová and Kyselý (2019), in which 25 and 50 km resolution were compared, and Molina et al. (2020) (12.5 vs. 50 km).
 Cardoso et al. (2019), who also compared 12.5 and 50 km resolution, found a slight benefit of increased resolution.
-Careto et al. (2022) and Lin et al. (2022) compared 0.11° RCM outputs with the outputs of the driving data in much higher, different resolutions.
-In both studies benefits of the increased resolution were found, particularly for coastal regions.
-Vautard et al. (2013) (12.5 vs 50 km) identified partly benefits of increased resolution, depending on the aspects of analysis.
-They found that increased resolution leads to reduction in biases in the temperature 90th percentile as well as in the heat wave persistence.
-Local bias improvements were found in some coastal regions here too.
-Once more it is noted that in each of the mentioned studies, the difference between the employed resolutions is much higher than in our case here.
-We assume from our results that a resolution increase from an already relatively high resolution, in this case 12.5 km, has limited to negligible impact.
-One fact that also needs to be considered is the original resolution difference between E-OBS (12.5 km) and WRF@5 km.
-For certain aspects, structures from E-OBS may be better represented in resolutions closer to it.
-This could be a reason why the 15 km WRF runs performs better with otherwise the same settings.
-Furthermore, it needs to be kept in mind that in the E-OBS data set extreme values tend to be smoothed out due to interpolation processes (Haylock et al., 2008; Hofstra et al., 2009).
-This can mean that for certain aspects of the analysis, where the models showed negative bias, discrepancy to the true values might be even bigger.
-Hofstra et al. (2009) emphasize, that this effect is more pronounced for precipitation though.
+Careto et al. (2022) and Lin et al. (2022) compared 0.11° RCM outputs with the outputs of the driving data at different, much higher, resolutions.
+In both studies, benefits of the increased resolution were found, particularly for coastal regions.
+Vautard et al. (2013) (12.5 vs. 50 km) identified some benefits of increased resolution, depending on the aspects of analysis considered.
+They found that an increased resolution led to reduced biases in the 90th percentile of temperature as well as in the heat wave persistence.
+Local bias improvements in some coastal regions were also found here.
+Once more, it is noted that in each of the mentioned studies, the difference between the employed resolutions is much higher than in our case.
+We assume from our results that a resolution increase from an already relatively high resolution, in this case 12.5 km, has a limited to negligible impact.
+One aspect that also needs to be considered is the original resolution difference between E-OBS (12.5 km) and WRF@5 km.
+For certain aspects, structures from E-OBS may be better represented at resolutions closer to it.
+This could be a reason why the 15 km WRF run in which the other settings are the same performs better.
+Furthermore, it needs to be kept in mind that in the E-OBS data set, extreme values tend to be smoothed out due to interpolation processes (Haylock et al., 2008; Hofstra et al., 2009).
+This can mean that, for certain aspects of the analysis where the models showed negative bias, the discrepancy from the true value might be even bigger.
+Hofstra et al. (2009) emphasize that this effect is more pronounced for precipitation though.